 Ways to Inspect a Roof

-Walking a roof is typically the easiest way to cause damage to it.
-If a roof has a significant slope the walking of the roof will loosen the ganuales and potentially cause damage.
-The steeper the slope the more difficult it will be for the inspector to walk the roof without damage.
-If the conditions are very hot the roof will be extremely pliable or hot as well.
-The walking of a roof could leave footprints or damage as well.
-How about the bitter cold.
-If the roof is older and it is bitter cold the roof shingles will be brittle and could also be damaged.
+- Walking a roof – Typically the easiest way to cause damage to it.
+If a roof has a significant slope, the walking of the roof will loosen the granules and potentially cause damage.
+What’s more, if the conditions are very hot, the roof will be extremely pliable, and if the conditions are cold, roof shingles will be brittle and easily damaged.

 - Using a ladder – This is very effective for getting a bird’s eye view of the representative surface of the roof.
 The inspector can lift, bend, touch, and visually inspect the condition of the roof surface.
 The typical condition at the edge is consistent throughout the entire roof system.

 - Second-floor window – Opening the window and physically touching the roof is similar to using a ladder at the roof’s edge.

 - Drones – Flying the drone around the roof will certainly provide a bird’s eye view of the entire roof system, including the chimney, venting, flashing, and skylights.

 - Long camera mounted pole – This places a camera high in the air and shows the entire upper areas of the roof and the roof systems without having to fly a drone or damage anything.
 The inspector does have to be careful around live electricity and lightning when using this approach.